 The brown bugs that get in between the petals are japanese beetles and they do alot of damage.
 You can buy japanese beetle traps at Lowes or Home Depot.
 They fly on the roses and eat their way through a flower.

 Hello, I don't have rose bushes.
 My grandfather used to grow roses, when I was young.
 I've always had a fondness for them.
 I read posts on message boards about the roses.
 Not long ago, I saw where if you had pests eating your rose bushes, to mix up in a spray bottle a mixture of water, dish soap and cayenne pepper to spray on them, it would help.
-It's worth a shot.
-These ingredients are staples in my kitchen and probably yours, too.
-Best of Luck!

 I am not certain about the brown bugs, but slugs can be taken care of in several ways.